medcelerate/mapaggregate-native/README.md

 # Development Guide

 Want to contribute?
 Great!
 We need all the help we can get to make this great!
+Submit a new pull request to add new features.

 To build the app [electron-forge](https://electronforge.io/) is used.
 Before you install it make sure you have at least [Node.js](https://nodejs.org/) v8  and the latest version of npm installed.